EurekaDAO/FCL-JS_GCP-KMS_Authorizer/README.md

 ## Credits

-Based on the AWS KMS version by @doublejumptokyo, adjusted to work with the GCP KMS.
+Based on the GCP KMS version by @lukaracki, updated to work with modern versions of FCL.